 A steep set of switchbacks carried me up the side of Swiftcurrent Mountain, gradually providing better views of the thousand-foot-tall waterfalls flowing from Swiftcurrent Glacier down the valley’s headwall.

 With the sun arcing behind Grinnell and Swiftcurrent Mountains, I was keenly aware of the fading daylight.
-Shadows crept down the valley, and the temperature dropped, as I was plunged into shade almost from the time I began the climb up to the pass.
+Shadows crept down the valley, and the temperature dropped, and I was plunged into shade almost from the time I began the climb up to the pass.

 With each passing turn of the switchbacks, the view out of the valley to the east gradually became more and more stunning.
 All the colors of the rainbow were represented in the mountains, foliage, and lakes.
 These were, I think, my favorite views of the day.

 Near the top of Swiftcurrent Pass, I briefly stepped into sunlight again, though that quickly disappeared as the sun dropped behind clouds.
 At the pass, a trail led up to a small lookout atop Swiftcurrent Mountain; a sign warned that “Leaving food unattended is a violation.
 Leaving packs is not advised.
-Violaters will be find.”
-Now after six, with sunset in just over an hour, I decided not to attempt to summit the mountain; it had already been a long enough day, and two and a half miles up and back would make it sunset by the time I returned to the pass.
+Violaters will be fined.”
+Now after six, with sunset in just over an hour, I decided not to attempt to summit the mountain; it had already been a long enough day, and two and a half miles up and back would make it sunset before I returned to the pass.

 From the pass, the trail meandered a bit, dropping down old, worn trails near the Granite Park Chalet.
-To the west, clouds approached form behind a line of mountains.
+To the west, clouds approached from behind a line of mountains.
 Some of the clouds appeared to be bringing rain.
 I hurried down the trail, at least as much as I could given how worn it was.

 My destination for the evening, the Granite Campground, was surprisingly far off-trail down another steep switchbacky trail.
 On the way down, I saw a bright orange tarp (which I thought was Fuck-It’s pack cover) near a platform with a bear box and picnic table — an incredible campsite, it seemed.
-I was disappointed to find that it was actually occupied by a caretaker, and that the actual campground was further downhill.
+I was disappointed to find that it was actually occupied by a caretaker, and that the actual campground was even further downhill.

 I reached the campground shortly before 7, just as Fuck-It, Sprouts, and Wild Man finished dinner and retreated to their tents.
 My only company for the evening was, briefly, two backpackers enjoying Glacier for a few days, and a deer that hovered around the food prep area of the campground, munching on the trees.
 I retired to my tent long after sunset.